rustam078/e-commerce-microservices/README.md

 if it will not show like maven project then right click on folder and select import as  project
 # second start descovery
 # then all service like customer product order payment notification
-# last run discovery service
+# last run gateway service